-New Year’s Eve is the time to think about some resolutions to make your life even better in the coming year.
-Whether you want to achieve more at work, get fitter, or take up a new hobby, New Year’s Eve is the traditional time to set your intentions.
+The beginning of the year is the time to think about some resolutions to make your life even better in the months that lie ahead.
+Whether you want to achieve more at work, get fitter, or take up a new hobby, this is the time to set your intentions.

-As midnight draws near, don’t forget to set New Year’s resolutions for your relationship too.
+It doesn’t matter how you’ve fared on achieving personal goals in the past, don’t forget to set New Year’s resolutions for your relationship.
 Just like any other aspect of your life, your relationship needs care as well.
 Keeping the flame burning isn’t always easy.
 Make these resolutions today, and keep the flame of your relationship burning bright and steady into the new year and beyond.

 10 New Year resolutions for couples